kevcodez/kevcodez-blog/docs/README.md

   - title: Docker Logging with Fluentbit
     details: Logging from Docker Containers to Elasticsearch with Fluent Bit.
     url: /posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/
-  - title: rockitdeveloper Launch
+  - title: Responsive E-Mails with Vue.js and mjml
-    details: rockit.dev recently launched to give an overview about speakers and conferences 🚀
+    details: Using Vue Server-Side-Rendering and mjml to build response e-mails with ease.
-    url: /posts/2018-11-23-rockitdeveloper-com-launch/
+    url: /posts/2019-10-12-responsive-emails-vuejs-mjml/
 ---

 <Features />